hclbaur/sda-core/README.md

 		}
 	}

 As you can see the format borders on self-explanatory.
-But for completeness' sake, I wrote a [tutorial](docs/).
+Neverthess, I wrote a [tutorial](docs/TUTORIAL.md).

 ## Running the demo